Lectures on AKSZ Sigma Models for Physicists: Quantization

-An AKSZ theory satisfies this equation formally.
-Especially an AKSZ theory satisfy equations $\Delta S_q = 0$ and $\sbv{S_q}{S_q} =0$.
-We need a renormalization to prove these equations beyond formal calculations \footnote{A naive equation may be broken like the notes in the end of section 5, but we can properly regularize the equation in this case}.
+We can prove that the AKSZ sigma models formally satisfy this equation.
+More precisely, the AKSZ sigma models satisfy $\Delta S_q = 0$ and $\sbv{S_q}{S_q} =0$.
+Since these equations contain divergences in general, we need to renormalize in order to prove these equations beyond the formal expressions.
+As we discuss later, we can properly regularize the equation in the Poisson sigma model.